yanliang12/uae_landmark_detection/README.md

-# UAE Landmark Detection and Linking
+# UAE Landmark Detection and Linking to Wikipedia Knowledge Base

 Building deep learning model to detect landmarks of UAE from photos, and link them to the entity of Wikipedia knowledge database